BackupTheBerlios/sleep-svn/sleep/readme.txt

 You also have the option of generating the JavaDoc API's for the sleep language.
 I recommend either generating these or downloading them from the sleep website.
 Javadoc is your friend when working with this project.
-The API documentation has recently been updated and expanded.

  ------- -------------------- ---------   ---------------  ------- ---------
 Build Instructions